FeitianSmartcardReader/FEITIAN_MOBILE_READERS/Readme.txt

 http://www.pcscreader.com/docs/getting_started.html

 History:
-2020/05/08
+2020/05/12
+	- Update iReader demo, add PC/SC library which only support PCSC API 2020/05/08
     	- Update iOS SDK, check the first two bytes of UUID for connection
     	- Android SDK may update in these two weeks, the old SDK won't be using anymore 2020/4/14
 	- Update iOS SDK, lib upgrade to 3.5.57
 2020/1/22